 It’s very similar to how certain hairstyles complement some face shapes and not others.
 Whether a certain beard style looks great on you or not comes down to the shape of your face.
 Virtually every beard guru and expert you can think of will tell you the same thing.

 Here are four common face shapes and the beard styles that work best with them.

 A key to wearing a beard with a round face is keeping the beard neatly trimmed (unless that isn't your thing at all - you do you if you like!).
 You’ll want to shorten it on the sides so you don’t have bushy sideburns, but you’ll also want some length at the bottom of your beard.
 The length gives you the appearance of a longer, more oval-shaped face, and it provides a slimming effect that many beardsmen are looking for.
 Essentially, you’re overriding your face’s roundness to draw it out and give the appearance of more length.

-Some beard styles for round faces that work well include the Whaler, the Corporate beard, and the Natural.
+Some beard styles for round faces that work well include the Corporate beard, the Whaler, and the Natural.

 Some men have more of a square face that includes a strong jawline - think Clark Kent and Superman.
 If you want to accentuate your jawline, then you’re better off keeping a shorter beard (such as Stubble or Chevron) or go with a scruffier look.
 The point is to keep your beard trimmed down while shortening its length to help show off your chiseled jaw.
 If you think your jawline is too sharp and want to soften it a bit, then you simply need to add more length.
 You’ll want to keep your beard trimmed short on the sides, but add some length along the jaw and chin.
 It will give you more of an oval look.